QuTech-Delft/prosoftdev-research/episodes/clean-code.Rmd

 - Follows Good Practices

 Why Clean Code Matters:

-•	For Teamwork: Most software projects involve multiple developers.
+- **For Teamwork**: Most software projects involve multiple developers.
 Clean code ensures everyone can collaborate without getting stuck deciphering messy work.
-•	For Longevity: Code often lives longer than you think.
+- **For Longevity**: Code often lives longer than you think.
 Writing clean code saves you time in the future when making updates.
-•	For Quality: Clean code reduces bugs and improves the user experience of the software.
+- **For Quality**: Clean code reduces bugs and improves the user experience of the software.

 ::: callout